CE-7.5

-The CE-7.5 is a cryogenic rocket engine developed by the Indian Space Research Organisation to power the upper stage of its GSLV Mk-2 launch vehicle.
+The CE-7.5 is a cryogenic rocket engine developed by ISRO to power the upper stage of its GSLV Mk-2 launch vehicle.
 The engine was developed as a part of the Cryogenic Upper Stage Project (CUSP).
 It replaced the KVD-1 (RD-56) Russian cryogenic engine that powered the upper stage of GSLV Mk-1.

 Overview

 CE-7.5 is a regeneratively-cooled, variable-thrust, fuel-rich staged combustion cycle rocket engine.

 Specifications

 The specifications and key characteristics of the engine are: